 San Antonio Premises Liability Lawyer

-If you were injured due to a dangerous condition existing on the property of another person or of a business in San Antonio, you may think it will be easy to collect for your damages.
+If you were injured due to a dangerous condition existing on the property of another person or business in San Antonio, you may think it will be easy to collect for your damages.
 Think again.
 The Supreme Court of Texas recently issued an opinion that explained exactly the difficult burden that must be met in order to prevail on a premises liability claim.

 It is not an easy burden to meet.
 You need the services of an experienced premises liability attorney like San Antonio personal injury lawyer Eric Ramos.
 He recognizes the difficulty his clients face in pursuing a claim to settlement or trial while they are still suffering from their injuries, accumulating medical bills, and losing wages.